Zverev reaches 3rd Grand Slam semifinal, 1st at French Open

 Hughes, whose call was backed up by an unofficial video rendering shown on TV, didn't budge, and Zverev quickly lost that game, then the next one, too, to fall briefly behind.
 Could have been the start of an unraveling.

-Instead, Zverev recovered quickly, grabbed 16 of the remaining 19 games and easily moved into his third Grand Slam semifinal by defeating Alejandro Davidovich Fokina 6-4, 6-1, 6-1.
+Instead, showing the way in which he stays cooler at crucial moments in the sport's biggest tournaments these days, the sixth-seeded Zverev recovered quickly, grabbed 16 of the remaining 19 games and easily moved into his third major semifinal by defeating Alejandro Davidovich Fokina 6-4, 6-1, 6-1.

+“Obviously the Grand Slams are the tournaments that we want to win the most.
+Before, maybe the last few years, I was putting too much pressure on myself,” said the 24-year-old Zverev, who was the runner-up to good friend Dominic Thiem at last year's U.S. Open.

+“I was not very patient with myself, which I feel like now, maybe, I learned how to deal with the situation a little bit better, I’m maybe a little bit calmer at the tournaments,” he said.
+“But the end goal hasn’t changed.”

-The No. 6-seeded Zverev, the U.S. Open runner-up to Dominic Thiem last year, will participate in his first semifinal at Roland Garros against either No. 2 Daniil Medvedev or No. 5 Stefanos Tsitsipas.
-Their quarterfinal was scheduled for Tuesday night.
+The German will participate in his first semifinal at Roland Garros against either No. 2 Daniil Medvedev of Russia or No. 5 Stefanos Tsitsipas of Greece.
+Their quarterfinal was contested Tuesday night.

+“I played solid so far.
+I know that the matches, (from) the semifinals on, are not going to get easier.
+I think the opponents there are extremely difficult to beat, so I got to play the same or raise my level even higher to have a chance,” Zverev said.
+“But I’m comfortable.”

 In the two women's quarterfinals played earlier in the day at Court Philippe Chatrier, No. 31 seed Anastasia Pavlyuchenkova of Russia and 85th-ranked Tamara Zidansek of Slovenia each earned her first berth in a major semifinal.